The Neumann problem in thin domains with very highly oscillatory boundaries: Introduction

 for some positive constant $\alpha > 1$.
 The function $G:(0,1) \times \R \to \R$ is a positive smooth function, with $y\to G(x,y)$ periodic in $y$ for fixed $x$ with period $l(x)$.

 Let us observe that our assumptions includes the case where the function $G_\eps$ presents a purely periodic behavior, for instance, $G_\eps(x)=2+\sin(x/\eps^\alpha)$.
 But it also considers the case where the function $G_\eps$ defines a thin domain where the oscillations period, the amplitude and the profile vary with respect to $x \in (0,1)$.
-The Figure 1 and 2 below illustrate kinds of thin domains that we are considering here.
+Figures 1 and 2 below illustrate two examples of thin domains that we consider in this work.

 Since the domain $R^\epsilon$ is thin, approaching the interval $(0,1)$, it is reasonable to expect that the family of solutions will converge to a function of just one variable and that this function will satisfy certain elliptic equation in one dimension with some boundary conditions.